 When I was growing up in Jamaica, Curry Goat was a special dish made for parties and celebrations.
 It wasn’t something you’d eat every day.
 Today, curry goat is still special in my house compared to Curry Chicken, which I make all the time.
 For those of you who have never tried it, it’s a must-have Jamaican recipe.
 When cooked right, you’ll find it more tender and flavourful than any beef stew you ever had.

 Jamaica’s curry dishes are the remnants of the island’s Indian population.
 After slavery was abolished on the island, almost 40,000 people came from India to work on plantations as indentured workers.
-Over generations most intermarried with the larger population, so Jamaica’s Indian community is today tiny in comparison.
+Over generations most intermarried with the larger African population, so Jamaica’s Indian community today is tiny in comparison.
 However, their influence in Jamaican cuisine lives on in dishes like curry goat.